rossborchers/AbletonUnityBridge/README.md

-# AbletonUnityBridge
+# Ableton Unity Bridge
 Tools to connect Ableton and Unity

-Currently this project supports link with some Unity side callback scaffolding.
+Currently, this project supports Link with some Unity side callback scaffolding.

 # Rationale
-Music visualization tools suck, game developers can do better, but ableton integration is bareley existent.
+Music visualization tools suck, game developers can do better, but Ableton integration is barely existent.
 The hope is this bridge can reduce the effort musicians and developers need to work together.

 Intended for installations or performances.
-Requires that ableton actually be installed and open (if its possible to rip out the ableton core and include it in a build that'd be cool but I doubt it)
+Requires that Ableton be installed and open (if it's possible to rip out the Ableton core and include it in a build that'd be cool but I doubt it)

 # Still to do:
 - improve link exposure link with fewer use case assumptions